TAMUSHPE/tamushpe-guides/docs/chemistry-guide/resources/additional-resources.md

 - Video - [1st Half of Material]()
 - Video - [2nd Half of Material]()

+## Study tips for Quizzes/Exams

+- When preparing for quizzes, make sure to redo past homework through OWL for practice and look over notes so you understand conceptual topics!
+- For exams it's also good to utilize past quizzes and OWL homework as practice.
+    - If you missed a question on a quiz, make sure to figure out why and redo the problem so you don't miss a similar question.
+    - Make sure to attend review sessions that may be offered by TA's or professors themselves as well.
+    - Most importantly, try to do at least a few practice exams to prepare.

 ## Other

 - Attend your professor or TA's office hours!